yosoyjay/slurm-log-collection/README.md

 ### Prerequisites

-1. **Azure Monitor Agent** must be installed and configured on all VMs
+1. **Azure Monitor Agent** must be installed and configured on all VMs and VMs + VMSS must have system identity assigned
 2. **Log Analytics Workspace** must be created and accessible
 3. **Required permissions** for creating DCRs and table associations
 4. **Environment variables** set (see `.env` file example below)